jacklul/asuswrt-scripts/README.md

 ## [`rclone-backup.sh`](/scripts/rclone-backup.sh)

-This script can backup all NVRAM variables and selected `/jffs` contents to cloud sergice using [Rclone](https://github.com/rclone/rclone).
+This script can backup all NVRAM variables and selected `/jffs` contents to cloud service using [Rclone](https://github.com/rclone/rclone).

 You should probably store the binary on USB drive but the script has also an option to automatically download the binary before running then deleting it afterwards.
 Make sure your device has enough memory for this though.